Dennō Senshi Porygon: Incident

 Twenty minutes into the episode, Pikachu stops missiles with his Thunderbolt attack, resulting in an explosion that rapidly flashes red and blue lights.
-The exact scene that triggered the seizures aired at 6:51:34pm, towards the end of the episode.
-It was broadcast over 37 TV stations that Tuesday night.
+The exact scene that triggered the seizures aired at 6:51:34 p.m., towards the end of the episode.
+It was broadcast on 37 TV stations that Tuesday night.

-Although there were similar parts in the episode with red and blue flashes, two anime techniques, called paka-paka (Note: In anime, this technique uses different-colored lights flashing alternatively to cause a sense of tension.) and "flash", (Note: This technique emits a strong beam of light.) made the scene particularly intense.
+Although there were similar parts in the episode with red and blue flashes, two anime techniques, called (Note: In anime, this technique uses different-colored lights flashing alternatively to cause a sense of tension.) and "flash", (Note: This technique emits a strong beam of light.) made the scene particularly intense.
 There were multiple sequences of bright strobe lights, alternating between red and blue, or red and white-blue.
 The episode's film was played at 24 frames per second, alternating colors every frame in these sequences, meaning that each color flickered at 12 Hz.
 These sequences ranged from 0.5 to 4 seconds in duration, with the problematic sequence running for 4 seconds.

 After viewing the problematic sequence, some viewers experienced blurred vision, headaches, dizziness and nausea.
 Some suffered seizures, blindness, convulsions and unconsciousness.
-The Japanese press referred to this incident as "Pokémon Shock" (ポケモンショック, Pokémon Shokku).
+The Japanese press referred to this incident as "Pokémon Shock" (ポケモンショック, Pokemon Shokku).
 The Pokémon anime's General Director Kunihiko Yuyama said "We used red and blue flashing for all the explosions inside our cyber space, because we wanted to give the explosions an electrical feel, that set them apart from the explosions seen elsewhere in the show.
 And so that's why we used those colors so much in this episode."